 Solar Array Project on our Brentwood Campus

 The Sisters of St. Joseph recognize that solar energy is an alternative for fossil fuels as it is a non-polluting, clean, reliable and renewable source of energy.
 In response to our Land Ethic Statement, the congregation partnered with organizations interested in promoting clean, sustainable energy use and generation on Long Island.
-With a desire to control energy costs, reduce the environmental footprint, and move toward energy independence the Sisters are installing a ground mounted solar array system on the Brentwood property.
-The 1MW system (3,024 panels) will supply approximately 63% of current campus energy usage.
-We are on schedule to have the solar array completed and connected to the PSEG LI grid by Dec.
-31, 2017.
+With a desire to control energy costs, reduce the environmental footprint, and move toward energy independence the Sisters are installing a ground mounted solar array system on the Brentwood property through a Power Purchasing Agreement (PPA).
+The 1MW system (3,192 panels) will supply approximately 63% of current campus energy usage (estimated Year 1 Production: 1,298,455 kWh).
+The construction of the solar array has been completed and the system is scheduled to be connected to the PSEG LI grid in December 2017.

-We received all of the required permits and building certificates from the Town of Islip.
-The project commenced in August 2017.
 More than 50 trees were replanted in order to clear the parcel of land for the solar array.
 Low shrubs, invasive species, and some older trees were removed.
 The old trees were chipped and the wood chips are being used by our farmers.
 View the photos and/or video below to see the progress on replanting trees, clearing the brush, and grading the land.
-Fifty trees were removed from one area and replanted in another area to prepare the land for the installation of a ground-mounted solar array.
-The trees that could not be moved were chipped.
-The tree chips were used for mulch on the farms on our campus.

 Solar Array Project